 Lesson 75: Contemporary Work, Part 3 — Collaboration with Living Composers

-- Prepare for a rehearsal with a living composer — what to bring, what questions to ask, what decisions to defer.
+- Prepare for a rehearsal with a living composer.

-- Distinguish editorial questions (corrections of unplayable notation) from interpretive questions (choices the composer might be willing to discuss).
+- Distinguish editorial questions (corrections of unplayable notation) from interpretive questions (deliberate choices).

 The composer wrote the piece.
 The performer makes it sound.
 Both jobs are real.

-Sooner or later, a player who works in new music will collaborate directly with a composer — usually because the player has been asked to premiere a piece, occasionally because a piece has been commissioned.
-The collaboration is a different working mode from learning a Baroque sonata: the composer is in the room.
-They can clarify, revise, or insist.
-This lesson is about the practical etiquette of that working mode.
+A player who works in new music will eventually collaborate directly with a composer.
+The working mode is different from learning a Baroque sonata: the composer is in the room and can clarify, revise, or insist.
+This lesson is the practical etiquette of that mode.

 Before the first rehearsal

-- Learn the piece to the best of your ability.
-Not perfectly — the first rehearsal is a working session, not a performance — but well enough that you can play through it and the composer can hear the result of their writing.
+- Learn the piece — well enough to play through so the composer can hear their writing.

-- Mark up the score.
-Highlight every passage that is unplayable as written, every notational ambiguity, every place where you would want to know the composer's intention.
+- Mark up the score — every unplayable passage, ambiguity, and place where you need the composer's intention.

-- Build a question list.
-Five questions, ranked by priority.
-The composer's time is limited; do not waste a rehearsal on questions you could have answered yourself.
+- Build a question list — five questions, ranked; don't waste rehearsal on questions you could answer yourself.

 Editorial vs interpretive questions